Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Political Subdivisions.
 In addition, it is included in the West Virginia Archives and History series list.
 A significant historical year for this entry is 1851.

 Location.
 38° 55.063′ N, 80° 5.316′ W. Marker is near Belington, West Virginia, in Randolph County.
-Marker is at the intersection of Buckhannon Pike (old U.S. 33) (West Virginia Route 151) and Lantz Road (County Route 13), on the left when traveling south on Buckhannon Pike (old U.S. 33).
+It is at the intersection of Buckhannon Pike (old U.S. 33) (West Virginia Route 151) and Lantz Road (County Route 13), on the left when traveling south on Buckhannon Pike (old U.S. 33).
 It is just before the Middle Fork River bridge.
 Touch for map.
 Marker is in this post office area: Belington WV 26250, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Battle of Middle Fork Bridge
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Battle of Middle Fork Bridge

 Paid Advertisement